Heart disease: Causes, symptoms and treatment

 Heart disease is the leading cause of death among men and women in the U.S. Understanding this condition can help you spot early warning signs.
 Making positive changes to your lifestyle can reduce the risk of heart disease or help you manage the condition.

 What is heart disease?

-Heart disease is a general term used to describe conditions that affect the heart or blood vessels.
-There are many different forms of heart disease.
+Heart disease, or cardiovascular disease, is a term for a group of conditions that affect the heart and the blood vessels.
+There are several types of heart disease, including: